 NEO compensation is determined by the Board based on the recommendations of the Compensation Committee on an ad hoc basis, generally tied to changes in market conditions.
-The Compensation Committee considers the skill, ability and experience of each individual NEO and has relied in the past on third party research; analysis of compensation surveys; first-hand knowledge of compensation levels and practices in the automobile industry; and interviews with management.
-The Compensation Committee has concluded, after review of industry and Company related criteria that Reko's NEOs have performed acceptably given the current economic environment.
+The Compensation Committee considers the skill, ability and experience of each individual NEO and has relied in the past on third party research; analysis of compensation surveys; first-hand knowledge of compensation levels and practices in the automotive industry; and interviews with management.
+The Compensation Committee has concluded, after review of industry and Company related criteria that Reko's NEOs have performed acceptably with due consideration to the current economic environment.